-- Known or highly suspected sexual abuse perpetrator lives with child.
-An individual with a known or suspected record for sexual crimes lives in the same residence as the child. - Severely inappropriate sexual boundaries.
-Note: This does not include incidents that are accidental or inadvertent unless the report indicates that the behavior is persistent or frequently occurring. - Adults in the home allow children to see sexually explicit material, witness sexual acts, or hear sexual language that is inappropriate to their age/developmental status.
+• Known or highly suspected sexual abuse perpetrator lives with child.
+An individual with a known or suspected criminal history of sexual crime, regardless of whether they have been arrested or convicted, lives in the same residence as the child.

+- Severely inappropriate sexual boundaries.
+Note: This does not include incidents that are accidental or inadvertent unless the report indicates that the behavior is persistent or frequently occurring. - " Adults in the home allow children to see sexually explicit material, witness sexual acts, or hear sexual language that is inappropriate to their age/developmental status.